-- Bookkeeping
+Bookkeeping

-- This discipline deals with the recording of primary (especially financial) data, based on which management accounting and financial accounting can continue their work.
+This discipline deals with recording primary (especially financial) data, based on which management accounting and financial accounting can continue their work.

-- Company law

-This is important for the rights and obligations, the financing possibilities of a company, and the legal rules for financial accounting (disclosure requirements), depending on the legal form.

-- Tax law
+- Company law This is important for the rights and obligations, the financing possibilities of a company, and the legal rules for financial accounting (disclosure requirements), depending on the legal form. - Tax law This concerns the tax rules relatin

-- This concerns the tax rules relating to the payable tax on profits and sales tax.
+This concerns the tax rules relating to the payable tax on profits and sales tax.

-- Organizational behavior

-This is about setting up an effective and efficient organizational structure in the company.
+- Organizational behavior This is about setting up an effective and efficient organizational structure in the company. - Marketing

-Marketing